 Modified: Plans that are modified have a 2 – 3 year waiting period with a return of paid premiums if the insured dies during this time.
 Often these plans are the most expensive options and are also commonly available to those with kidney disease.

 Guaranteed Issue: Unlike the three plan types above, no medical questions are asked for guaranteed acceptance plans.
-There are several great guaranteed plans on the market that are very competitive in price compared to modified plans.
+There are several great guaranteed plans on the market that are very competitive compared to modified plans.
 Guaranteed plans are also issued with a waiting period of 2 – 3 years.